 Classical unemployment is also known as “real wage unemployment” or “induced unemployment.”
 It’s when wages are higher than the laws of supply and demand would normally dictate.
-It usually occurs in three situations:
+It occurs in one of these three situations

 - Unions negotiate higher salaries and benefits.

 - Long-term contracts set a wage that has become too high due to a recession.

 - The government sets a minimum wage that's too high.

 The result is that companies must pay more per employee, so they can afford fewer employees.
 Those that are laid off are victims of classical unemployment.

 Underemployed workers have jobs, but they aren't working to their full capacity or skill level.
 This includes those who are working part-time but would prefer full-time jobs and those who are working in jobs where they aren't being utilized.
 Underemployment is often caused by cyclical unemployment.
 During a recession, unemployed workers will take what they can to make ends meet.

 Some definitions of underemployment include unemployment.
 Others include segments of society that are not included in the standard definition of unemployment but are counted in the real unemployment rate.
 Awareness of underemployment helps you understand the big picture of unemployment.

 Before you can find out about the different types of unemployment, make sure you understand how unemployment is defined and measured by the BLS.
 To count as unemployed, out-of-work employees must have these three qualities: